Home » English Article » Udio vs Suno (Dec 2025 Update): Vocals, Editors, Stems, Pricing & Legal Changes

 Practical policy hygiene (team checklist)

-• Before client distribution, capture screenshots/PDF of current ToS/licensing pages and your subscription status; store alongside stems.
+• Before delivery, save PDFs or screenshots of current ToS/licensing pages and your subscription status; archive these with stems/masters.

 Professional use cases and industry applications